 With the all-around digitalization and advancement of technology, the customers have gotten used to the convenience of life.
 Technology facilitates speed, comfort, and ease.
-And as the name suggests a convenience fee is related to all of these.
+And as the name suggests the convenience charges are related to all of these.

 The merchant charges the convenience fee when the customer makes the payment through a non-standard mode of payment rather than the standard one.

 Standard payments could be cash, cheque, etc. And, a non-standard one is generally an e-payment or online payment mode.
 It can be a payment gateway with multiple payment modes like a credit card, debit card, net banking, UPI, etc.